-My first trip to Russian in 2016 was a great success.
+My first trip to Russia in 2016 was a great success.
 I didn’t know many Russian words back then.
 But I was happy I had taken the time to learn a couple of ways to say “thank you” in Russian.

 Because being able to properly express gratitude is a fundamental part of human communication.